sra0sha/Telegram_Message_Forwarder/README.md

 # Telegram Message Forwarder

-A Python script to forward messages from one Telegram chat to another using the Telethon library.
+A Python script to forward messages from a Direct Message/Channel/Group to another using the Telethon library.
 This script also includes a feature to list all your Telegram chats and save their IDs for easy reference.

 ## Features